ngnrsaa/qflex/docs/rqc_generator.md

-# Random Quantum Circuit Generator
+# Random Quantum Circuit (RQC) Generator

-As part of input to qFlex, a random quantum circuit (RQC) file must be generated.
-To help with this RQC generation, a python RQC generator has been provided and can be found in here: [generator.py](/python/generator.py).
+A Python RQC generator has been provided and can be found in here: [generator.py](/python/circuits/generator.py).

 The purpose of this document is to provide information on how to use the provided RQC generator.